-Before examining the particulars of, and evidence for, the individuals who populate the earliest few generations of this old Yorkshire family, it is necessary to explain what takes us from a virtual backwater of Calderdale to the Lancashire plain for the start of our story.
+Before examining the particulars of, and evidence for, the individuals who populate the earliest few generations of this old Yorkshire family, it is necessary to explain what takes us back in time from a largely uninhabited area of post-Domesday west Yorkshire, much of which was laid waste during the Harrying of the North in 1069-1070, to a relatively well-populated and thriving part of the Lancashire plain for the start of our story.

 We start with two secondary references in the form of handwritten notes made by the historian Roger Dodsworth (1585 - 1654) who collected Yorkshire church records and pedigrees, and made extensive notes on other records held in archives, to create what the Bodleian Library calls "the most monumental collection of antiquarian material bequeathed to us by the 17th century".
 While I have photographs of the notes described, coyright restrictions do not permit me to reproduce them here, which is a shame because they would demonstrate the following points much more clearly.